alwayslearningtechguy/wonderfulmysteriousapp/README.md

 │   ├── conftest.py              # Unit + integration fixtures
-│   ├── unit/                    # There are several unit tests in the directory │   ├── integration/             # There are several integration tests in the directory │   └── e2e/
+│   ├── unit/                    # There are several unit tests in the directory │   ├── integration/             # There are several integration tests in the directory │   ├── specialized/             # There are several specialized tests in the directory │   └── e2e/
 │       ├── conftest.py          # E2E server + client fixtures
 │       ├── test_e2e_core_flow.py